-Michael O’Neill will go down in Northern Ireland footballing history as being only the third manager ever to lead the country to the Finals of a major tournament when they successfully qualified for EURO 2016.
+Michael O’Neill will go down in Northern Ireland footballing history as being only the third manager ever to lead the country to a major tournament when they successfully qualified for UEFA Euro 2016.

-He followed in the legendary footsteps of Peter Doherty and Billy Bingham who guided Northern Ireland to the Finals of the World Cup in 1958, 1982 and 1986 respectively.
+He followed in the legendary footsteps of Peter Doherty and Billy Bingham who guided Northern Ireland to the World Cup finals in 1958, 1982 and 1986 respectively.

-O’Neill’s playing career began when he made his Irish league debut for Coleraine in a 4-0 Ulster Cup victory over Newry Town at the tender age of just 15 years and 155 days on 27th October 1984.
+O’Neill’s playing career began when he made his Irish League debut for Coleraine in a 4-0 Ulster Cup victory over Newry Town at the tender age of just 15 years and 155 days on 27 October 1984.

 After three years with the Bannsiders, the then teenager earned a £100,000 move to First Division Newcastle United where he enjoyed two successful seasons before being sold to Scottish Premier League outfit Dundee United.